Responsibility to Our Customers

 Furthermore, as China is still a major global supplier of food, we established the Quality Assurance Office's China Branch Office in May 2008.
 We have full-time quality assurance staff to continually conduct factory audits and production floor visits within the country and provide information to factories.

-For sales staff that work directly with our clients, we hold meetings to share information on food safety, conduct e-Learning courses, and hand out food safety handbooks.
+For sales staff that work directly with our clients, we hold meetings to share information on food safety, conduct e-Learning courses, and utilize chatbots to provide general knowledge on food safety and related internal rules.
 Going beyond food labeling laws and regulations, we educate employees on points to take note of for responsible food labeling, as well as basic knowledge for managing quality and sanitation.

 The Quality Assurance Office, which supports the Retail & Consumer Service Division and Consumer Industry & Agriculture Business Division, strives to ensure the safety and reliability of foods and food products handled by Sojitz, including processed foods.
 In order to maintain and improve its quality assurance functions, the Office is affiliated with the following external organizations to gather and exchange information.

 Association for the Safety of Imported Food, Japan (ASIF)

 A group of concerned companies involved with importing, manufacturing, distribution, and sales formed ASIF in November 1988to work towards solving imported food safety issues.

 These activities led to the ASIF receiving permission from the Ministry of Health, Labour and Welfare in September 1992 to become an incorporated association.
 ASIF received authorization to become a public interest corporation on April 1st, 2011.

 ASIF is involved in a wide variety of activities to support food vendors in fulfilling the social responsibility of “delivering safe and secure imported foods.

 Read morehttps://www.asif.or.jp/ (Japanese only)